agatti/hopper-plugins/README.md

 #### Caveats

 * Rebuilding the test binaries requires having the [AS Macroassembler](http://www.alfsembler.de/) command line tools available in your `PATH` variable.
-* If MCCAP syntax is used, comments will still start with `;` instead than with `*` as expected.
+* If MCCAP syntax is used, comments will still start with `;` rather than with `*` as expected.
 As far as the author can see, this is something that cannot fixed by the plugin but by the Hopper authors directly.
-* The MCCAP does not support negation for constant operands, therefore attempting to mark a constant as negated will not yield anything.
+* The MCCAP syntax does not support negation for constant operands, therefore attempting to mark a constant as negated will not yield anything.
 Negation works as intended if using the AS syntax.

 <hr/>